 Setting up your lead nurturing strategy

-Before you start, you'll want to establish your goal for lead nurturing, as well as your audience's goals and pain points.
+Before you start, you'll want to establish your lead nurturing goal, as well as your audience's goals and pain points.
 These two factors will help guide the development of your strategy.

-Though the end-goal of lead nurturing is to make a sale, not all companies take this approach to generate immediate purchases.
+Though the end goal of lead nurturing is to drive sales, not all companies take this approach to generate immediate purchases.

-Some marketers nurture leads to get their prospects to sign up for a free trial or try out a specific feature of a product.
-Then, they try to convert the prospect to a sale.
+Some marketers nurture leads to get their prospects to sign up for a free trial or try a specific product feature.
+Then, they try to convert the prospect into a sale.

 Another thing you'll want to establish is your audience's goals and pain points.
 This is vital — what you want to accomplish must align with what your audience wants to achieve.